What Are Terpenes?

 Terpenes are composed of structures called isoprenes, which have a molecular formula of (C5H8).
-The simplest class of terpene, monoterpenes, consist of two of these isoprene structures bonded together.
+The simplest class of terpene, monoterpenes, consists of two of these isoprene structures bonded together.
 An example of this would be the citrus-scented limonene, which consists of two of the isoprene structures combined together.
 Add another isoprene unit and you will have a sesquiterpene; another isoprene and it’s a diterpene- growing in molecular weight with every isoprene unit added.
 In other words, terpenes are classified by the number of isoprene units and will distinguish the physical characteristics of the compound (e.g boiling point, color, and smell).
 Simpler terpenes will have a higher tendency to evaporate due to its lower boiling point given that they have fewer bonds; therefore, less energy is required to change the compound into its gaseous phase.
 Monoterpenes (e.g limonene, myrcene) evaporate first and will be the high-notes given off your flower.
 More complex terpenes will linger the longest and will be your base-notes, often being your muskier terpenes; however, they exist in smaller quantities.

 Look at your flower and you will see a crystalline-frost covering the surface of your leaves and buds.
 Run your fingers over these crystals and you'll notice it's a fairly sticky substance and smells very much what you’d expect your strain to smell like.
 These structures are the trichomes of the plant that serve as the secretory glands responsible for the production of a resin containing cannabinoids and terpenes alike.
 These nano-sized structures consist of a stalk supporting a mushroom-bulbous head, which contains the valued resin.
 The yield of trichomes is highly-dependent on the plant’s environmental factors such as nutrient-uptake, water-uptake, temperature, humidity, airflow, and light-spectrum.
 Improving such environmental conditions would increase the production of trichomes, thus increasing the yield of valuable terpenes and cannabinoids.

 Over 100 terpene compounds have been identified and known to be produced in the trichomes of the plant.
-However, not all terpenes are produced equally in cannabis and the aroma-profile is highly dependent on the strain of the flower.
-Durban Poison, a sativa deriving from an African ancestry, emits a fruity and herbal aroma-profile.
+However, not all terpenes are produced equally in hemp and the aroma-profile is highly dependent on the strain of the flower.
+Durban Poison, a Sativa deriving from African ancestry, emits a fruity and herbal aroma-profile.
 Terpinolene, Myrcene, and Ocimene are the most common terpenes found within Durban Poison; those responsible for giving the strain its off-the-bat sweet, fruity, earthy aroma.
 Dozens of other terpenes are present within the strain, but often their quantities are too minuscule to be deemed significant in its aromatic-profile.
-However, the presence of even the most minor terpenes contribute a part in building a novel scent, even if alone they impose the most subtle aroma.
+However, the presence of even the most minor terpenes contributes a part in building a novel scent, even if alone they impose the most subtle aroma.

 In addition to producing the strain’s scent, research has shown that terpenes may take part in inducing the “entourage effect”- the collective medicinal properties created by cannabinoids and terpenes performing in a synergistic (combined) relationship.
-Whether it's smoked or vaped, the inhaled cannabis compounds enter the bloodstream where it interacts with the endocannabinoid system (ECS).
+Whether it's smoked or vaped, the inhaled hemp compounds enter the bloodstream where it interacts with the endocannabinoid system (ECS).
 This cell signaling system, with the aid of receptors and enzymes, regulates your body's homeostasis- the body's ability to maintain a relatively constant and healthy environment.
 Cannabinoids may regulate overshooting brain neurons that could be affecting mood, sleep, and pain to name a few.
 In addition, cannabinoids may aid in introducing supporting immune cells to fend-off harmful bacteria across the body.
 Terpenes, with their own medicinal qualities (e.g anti-inflammatory, distressing, appetite-inducing, alertness), simultaneously bind to the cell receptor with cannabinoids.
 Therefore, cannabinoids and terpenes may impose their medicinal qualities jointly and create an entourage effect that is uniquely determined by strain’s concoction of these two classes of compounds.
-There is much research still yet needed to properly understand the individual medicinal effects of cannabinoids and terpenes alike; until then, we cannot understand the collective “entourage effect” cannabis may provide.
+There is much research still yet needed to properly understand the individual medicinal effects of cannabinoids and terpenes alike; until then, we cannot understand the collective “entourage effect” hemp may provide.

-The terpenes are valued for two reasons; these compounds provide an aromatic profile in your bud and research shows that terpenes may aid in increasing the medicinal benefits of consuming cannabis.
-In the industry, cannabis has expanded into a wide range of consumable products in the forms of various concentrates (e.g distillate, wax, budder, sauce, shatter).
+The terpenes are valued for two reasons; these compounds provide an aromatic profile in your bud and research shows that terpenes may aid in increasing the medicinal benefits of consuming hemp.
+In the industry, hemp has expanded into a wide range of consumable products in the forms of various concentrates (e.g distillate, wax, budder, sauce, shatter).
 Depending on the concentrate, the terpene content of the product may vary significantly than what would have been found before extraction.
 Exposure to heat, even at room temperature, in conjunction with atmospheric gas may lead to a rapid loss/oxidation of terpene content.

 “So I collected my terpenes in my ‘heads’ (first fraction in distillation), can I add it back?”
-More than likely the answer is no. Not only have your terpenes been degraded into an undesired compound, but that collection flask could be contaminated with impurities such as residual solvent.
+More than likely the answer is no. Not only have your terpenes been degraded into an undesired compound, but that collection flask could be contaminated with impurities such as a residual solvent.
 If you want to produce a product with a terpene profile, whether it’s to enhance your shatter or rejuvenate your distillate, it may be beneficial to introduce an external source of extracted terpenes.

 Typically these terpenes are extracted using steam distillation, suspending a basket of plant material over boiling water and allowing for the compounds to be carried over via steam into a collection flask.
 However, the heat will lead to some loss of these highly-volatile terpenes.
 This can be an issue if you’re seeking to retain the true integrity and medicinal value of a strain.
-Some cannabis-derived terpenes exist within the plant in small concentrations and losing even the smallest amount could be significant.
+Some hemp-derived terpenes exist within the plant in small concentrations and losing even the smallest amount could be significant.
 In addition, consistency in the profile of the terpenes may vary if the genetics of the strain were not standardized in processing.

-Interested in purchasing some terps- checkout our line:
+Interested in purchasing some terps?
+Check out our line: